Who is UKCreditratings.com

 You should always provide accurate, truthful and complete information on any credit application forms.
 If you leave anything out or don't give the true picture, it could affect your ability to get credit in the future.

 • Avoid credit repair companies as they cannot do anything that you can do yourself for free.
 They cannot remove a Court Judgment or Default from your credit profile unless the data is incorrect.
 If you think there is an error on your report you should contact the lenders directly in the first instance who will advise a Credit Reference Agency if they agree that the data should be amended.

 • Check your credit report before you make an application for credit or if you are being declined credit.
 Your report includes the information that the lender will check and can help you find out as why your application was refused.
 It does not state why your application has been refused, because only the company you applied to can tell you why this is.

-• If you make repeated applications for credit once you have been declined then your credit score can be affected as the searches by the lender will be recorded upon your credit report.
+• A search of your credit file is generally carried out every time you apply for credit, these searches are recorded and leave a footprint for other lenders to see when considering your application.
+Although the number of searches will not affect your personal credit score, too many searches are likely to have a negative impact on your chances of being accepted for credit.
 A high number of searches will indicate to lenders that you are credit hungry which could be an indication of financial difficulty.
 Please note that viewing your own report is not treated in the same way and these searches will not be seen by lenders.

 • Make sure the electoral roll information on your report is up to date.
 Lenders use electoral roll information to confirm your address.
 Being on the electoral roll shows stability and this may suggest to lenders that you are more likely to maintain payments on your credit agreements.